How to Reset the MySQL Root Password

 SET PASSWORD FOR 'root'@'localhost' = PASSWORD('MY_NEW_PASSWORD');

-In both cases if everything went well, you should see the following output:
+In both cases if all goes well, you should see the following output:

 Query OK, 0 rows affected (0.00 sec)

 5. Stop and Start the database server normally

 Now that the root password is set, we'll need to stop the database server and start it normally.

 mysqladmin -u root -p shutdown